2026 Affordable Homebuyer Guide (7 steps to buy a home you love)

 The bottom line

-I hope this short guide saves you time and money if you decide to buy a home.
+I hope this short guide saves you time and money if you decide to buy a home in 2026.

-And helps you avoid many homebuying mistakes I've learned the hard way.
+And helps you avoid many of the silly homebuying mistakes I made early on.

 A few more tips that might be useful: